dmerejkowsky/dmenv/README.md

 It's exactly the same as typing `dmenv run -- python -m pip install --upgrade pip`, but with less keystrokes :P

-## Using an other python version
+## Using an other python interpreter

-To use a different Python version, run `dmenv pythons add <version> <path>`, when `path` is the full path to the python binary.
-For instance: `dmenv pythons add 3.8 /path/to/python3.8`.
+To use an other Python interpreter than the one in PATH, you can either:

+* Modify your PATH environment variable so that it appears there.
+(For instance, with [pyenv](https://github.com/pyenv/pyenv)).
-Then you can use Python 3.8 with all the `dmenv` commands by prefixing them with `dmenv --env 3.8`.
+* Prefix all the `dmenv` commands with a `--python /path/to/other/python` flag.

-An other virtualenv will be used in `.venv/3.8` so that you can keep your default virtualenv in `.venv/default`.

-Cool, no?

 # FAQ

 Q: How do I upgrade a dependency?<br/>
 A: Just run `dmenv lock` again.
 If something breaks, either fix your code or use more precise version specifiers in `setup.py`, like `foobar < 2.0`.

 Q: How do I depend on a git specific repo/branch?<br/>
 A: Edit the `requirements.lock` by hand like this: